rohanan07/Scalabel-Web-Infra-Using-Terraform/README.md

 ## How to Deploy

--terraform init
+terraform init
--terraform plan
+terraform plan
--terraform apply
+terraform apply
 After deployment, access the application using the ALB DNS name output by Terraform.

 **Learning Outcomes**